kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

   namespace: kubermatic
 spec:
   # This configures the global default CA bundle, which is used on the
-  # master cluster and on all seeds, userclusters.
+  # master cluster and on all seeds, user clusters.
   caBundle:
     kind: ConfigMap
-    # name of the ConfigMap;
+    # name of the ConfigMap; e.g. 'ca-bundle-customized' if you created your CA bundle ConfigMap.
-    # must be in the same namespace as KKP
+    # must be in the same namespace as KKP.
     name: ca-bundle
 ```

 ### KKP

-The KKP Operator manages a single Ingress for the KKP API/dashboard.
+The KKP Operator manages a single `Ingress` for the KKP API/dashboard.
 This by default includes setting up
 the required annotations and spec settings for usage with cert-manager.
-However, if the cert-manager
+However, if cert-manager
 integration is disabled, the cluster admin is free to manage these settings themselves.

 To disable cert-manager integration, set `spec.ingress.certificateIssuer` as empty